profharris/ESP32-S3-1.54in-TFT-Expansion-Board-with-Speaker/info/MAX98357A I²S Amp.md

 ***DAC chip*** that takes I²S and converts it into an Analog signal that can drive the speakers or headset.

-The MAX98357A is small ‘mono’ amplifier that is surprisingly powerful,
-- capable of delivering ‘3.2 Watts’ of power to a ‘4 Ohm’ impedance speaker _(5 volts power 10%THD)_.&nbsp; Inside the microchip is a ‘D-level’ controller capable of operating between 2.7V and 5.5Vdc.&nbsp; Because the AMP is class D,&nbsp; it is highly efficient and perfect for portable
+The MAX98357A is small ‘mono’ amplifier that is surprisingly powerful.
+It is capable of delivering ‘3.2 Watts’ of power to a ‘4 Ohm’ impedance speaker _(5 volts power 10%THD)_.&nbsp; Inside the microchip is a ‘D-level’ controller capable of operating between 2.7V and 5.5Vdc.&nbsp; Because the AMP is class D,&nbsp; it is highly efficient and perfect for portable